Aarkaus/bazzite-custom/README.md

 Custom Bazzite image to include [kwin BlishHUD shader](https://github.com/FloFri/kwin-blishhud-shader) for Guild Wars 2 and maybe other stuff in the future.

 Built from ublue-os/image-template
-Use `rpm-ostree rebase ostree-image-signed:docker://ghcr.io/aarkaus/bazzite-custom:latest` to rebase to this.
-Only use if already running bazzite-nvidia.
+Use `rpm-ostree rebase ostree-image-signed:docker://ghcr.io/aarkaus/bazzite-custom-stable:latest` to rebase to this.
+Only use if already running bazzite:stable.